 You usually can't get a commercial driver's license if you have an ICD.

 The lithium battery in your ICD can last up to seven years.
-The battery will be checked during regular checkups, which should occur every three to six months.
+The battery will be checked during regular checkups, which should occur about every six months.
 When the battery is nearly out of power, your old shock generator is replaced with a new one during a minor outpatient procedure.